 Successful bakery production is connected with the efficient use of bakery equipment.
 The machine can work more efficiently, speedily, and at a cheaper rate.
 Hence for a medium or small-scale unit industrial bakery machines are preferred.
 Bakery machines made-up of stainless steel are preferred in this way at least the food contact part should be food-grade stainless.
 It is also necessary to comply with food laws.

-The following bakery machines can be chosen by bakery industry deepening upon their plant capacity and availability of funds.
+The bakery machinery can be chosen by bakery industry deepening upon their plant capacity and availability of funds.
 Let’s have a look at some common bakery equipment and how they work to make your job easy.

 This bakery equipment is generally placed near the storeroom for ease and quick work disposal.
 Cone type sifters are usually preferred.
 Weighing Machine: The accurate quantity of ingredients according to the product formula is essential for the quality of finished products.
 Hence, various types of automatic/semi-automatic weighing machines are available.
 Out of them, the electronic weighing system is the most effective and preferred.